 The company expects potential for continued reserve releases if macro-economic scenario persistently improves.
 Net charge-offs in the range of 10-20 bps is expected.

 Finally, Tier CET1 ratio is projected at 9.5-10%, reflecting the expectation for risk weighted assets to be modestly lower and the potential to opportunistically repurchase shares over the course of the year.

 How Have Estimates Been Moving Since Then?

-At this time, First Horizon has a poor Growth Score of F, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, First Horizon has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, First Horizon has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise First Horizon has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-First Horizon National Corporation (FHN) : Free Stock Analysis Report
+First Horizon Corporation (FHN) : Free Stock Analysis Report

 To read this article on Zacks.com click here.